 If you have been involved in an Illinois car accident and suffered an injury such as a herniated disc in your back or neck and are thinking about suing the driver at-fault, your first question will probably be “How much can I get?”
 In another section of our Illinois Car Accident Settlement Center, (What Is My Car Accident Case Worth?), we outlined a framework for you to use to estimate how much your case could broadly be worth.

-It uses 5 steps and looks at such things as property damage, medical costs, intangible reductions in life, punitive damage, and loss of income.
-However, there are also some specific things you should think about if you suffer a herniated disk and here is a brief list:
+It uses 5 steps and considers such things as property damage, medical costs, intangible reductions in life, punitive damages, and loss of income.
+However, there are also some specific things you should think about if you suffer a herniated disk.
+Here is a brief list:

 - Surgeries to repair a herniated disk can cost upwards of $35,000 on average for uninsured patients.